 I mention this because prior to directing and writing Phantasm (1979), Don Coscarelli was shooting kid movies, like Kenny and Co, in which he showed a real knack for connecting with 70s-style sci fi fan reproabates -- the ones like me, who would have punched you in the face rather than admit they cried at E.T.

 Phantasm's genesis began when Don wanted to adapt Something Wicked This Way Comes but then Disney snagged the rights.
 So Coscarelli made his own tale about a tall strange visitor who comes to town and steals souls.
 Rated R as Phantasm may be, it's clearly a kid's nightmare, macabre as Burton or Roald Dahl, but with more genuine Grimm Brothers menace and garage lab goo and gore than either.
 It's Over the Edge meets It Came from Outer Space.
 Here children run, hide, and fire shotguns through the sun roof of their older brother's Barracuda, and wonder about where the adults are.
 The weird secrets of the other dimension and dead soul enslavement makes a fine metaphor for not just where people go when they die but where they work, the void they disappear into for most of the week, before they come back beaten and bowed low.
 We dread having to get a job out there in that mysterious void, the way an old person dreads death, a slow but inexorable escalator into the abyss.
-And in its way, this death is no more or less permanent than employment.
+And in its way, death is no more or less permanent or terrifying in its uncertainty than the first day of employment.

-Halloween (1978), which was still circling drive-ins as a second feature in '79, may have launched a thousand slasher film imitators, but few of them caught how to make a movie scary on this 'seeing deeper' aspect.
-They got the topography right--knives, teenagers, blood, masks--and never bothered to capture the 'deeper' vision --the tick-tock pacing Carpenter mastered, i.e. the deeper perception of being fully in the moment, and playing eerie synthesizer music during a slowed down suburban idyll until the unease and anxiety of nightmares formed out of thin air.
+Halloween (1978), which was still circling drive-ins as a second feature in '79, may have launched a thousand slasher film imitators, but few of them caught how to make a movie scary on this 'seeing deeper' tick-tock momentum aspect.
+They got the topography right--knives, teenagers, blood, masks--and never bothered to capture the 'deeper' vision --the inexorable pacing Carpenter mastered, i.e. the deeper perception of being fully in the moment, and playing eerie synthesizer music during a slowed down suburban idyll until the unease and anxiety of nightmares formed out of thin air.

 A great example of a real case near-death experience (NDE) that fits this bill pretty well can be found in Nick Redfern's Final Events. "(Paul) Garratt said that he was confronted by a never-ending, light blue, sandy landscape that was dominated by a writhing mass of an untold number of naked human beings, screaming in what sounded like torturous agony" the sky was filled with pulsing flying saucer crafts, he watched them stop above the people